 Hmm, this is a difficult one, as there are so many great places in the world, and we have only seen a few!
 I think we are still searching.
 If it was a city, we would probably choose Bangkok.
 Otherwise, we have totally fallen in love with Bali and Sri Lanka.
 But we have still so much of this world to see, so please ask us again in 20 years. 🙂

 5. What’s the best advice you have for planning and/or budgeting for travel?

 Pack as little stuff and clothes as possible (we are not good at this ourselves, but that`s our goal, to pack less), and as much money as possible.
 You can and want to buy things along the way.

 We honestly tend to plan our trips less and less these days.
-Apart from a few airline tickets we tend to make them up as we go.
+Apart from a few airline tickets, we tend to make them up as we go.
 That does not mean we go totally unprepared.
 I think there is a difference between preparation and planning.
-We research and prepare for a trip, take the necessary vaccinations, travel insurance, research local food and culture etc. But we like to be free to let the trip evolve as we go, and enjoy the little surprises along the way.
-We feel that the true beauty of traveling is in stepping into the unknown, temporarily loosing yourself a little.
+We research and prepare for a trip, take the necessary vaccinations, travel insurance, research local food, and culture, etc. But we like to be free to let the trip evolve as we go, and enjoy the little surprises along the way.
+We feel that the true beauty of traveling is in stepping into the unknown, temporarily losing yourself a little.
 When you do that unexpected experiences and great moments will happen, that will stay with you for the rest of your life.